 Yet after five novels with a Young Adult publisher, it became clear that the books weren’t quite finding their audience.
 A segment of mature teens enjoyed them, but they seemed most popular with adults.
 Maybe I really was writing Coming of Age fiction after all.

 Those who write may think they know their target market.
 They may even feel they can shape the work to fit it.
 If this is true of you, you have more control over your creative process than I do.
 Even so, I humbly submit that you try letting your writing shape your target market instead and see what happens.
-[Like this quote?
-Click here to Tweet and share it!]

 Here’s a notable example of me (and others) being wrong about genre: When I first wrote my novel Chasing Windmills, it was intended for a YA audience.
 It was written from Sebastian’s point of view only.
 And Sebastian is seventeen.
 I submitted it (through my agent) to my YA editor.
-She said she liked it, but didn’t think it was YA.
+She said she liked it but didn’t think it was YA.
 I revised and expanded it, adding Maria’s viewpoint.
 Maria is in her early twenties, has two children, and lives with an abusive boyfriend.
 That, of course, made it much more clearly adult.
 I presented it to my adult fiction editor (at the time), who accepted it.
 It was published in 2008.
-One of its first reviews was in School Library Journal, who labeled it “High school through adult.”
+One of its first reviews was in School Library Journal, which labeled it “High school through adult.”
 In other words, it crossed over to YA.
 In other words, I don’t always know who I’m writing for.

 And the real question is, should I?
 Or is that just a way of pushing the process around?
 As an author, is it really my business to predict who will spark to the work?

-As authors we all have to learn not to be reactive to public statements about our books.
+As authors, we all have to learn not to be reactive to public statements about our books.
 It’s really not our business what each reader thinks of them.
 Maybe, with this post, I’m just carrying the same concept another mile down the road.

 Now I write coming-of-age adult novels that almost always contain one or more young characters.
 Because that’s what I like to write.
 Some say they cross over to a younger audience, but I try to stay out of that.